lvgl/lvgl/docs/ROADMAP.rst

 - |check| More color formats: 24 bit, ARGB1555, ARGB4444 etc
   (see `here <https://forum.lvgl.io/t/keypad-input-device-why-lv-event-long-pressed-only-on-enter/10263>`__)
 - |check| Unified caching #3116 #3415
-- |uncheck| Variable binding.
+- |check| Variable binding.
 I.e create properties which can be bound to objects and those objects are notified on value change.
 Maybe based on `lv_msg`?
 - |uncheck| Add GPU abstraction for display rotation
 - |check| Replace the `read_line_cb` of the image decoders with `get_area_cb`
 - |check| Limit the image caching size in bytes instead of image count